Superstate Quantum Mechanics: A stationary Schr o dinger-like equation

 but this form with $N_s=1$ cannot be satisfied when $D<n$.
 However, condition (\ref{unitarityCond}) allows this case to be studied.
 The unitary operator $\mathcal{U}$ creates a transformation of an arbitrary operator $A$, acting as a quantum channel (\ref{operatorTransformU}).

-The constraints in (\ref{unitarityCond}) can be conveniently interpreted as the transformation of the unit matrix $A^{IN}$ into the unit matrix $A^{OUT}$ using the quantum channel (\ref{operatorTransformU}).
+The constraints in (\ref{unitarityCond}) can be conveniently interpreted as the transformation of the unit matrix $A^{IN}$ into the unit matrix $A^{OUT}$ using the quantum channel (\ref{operatorTransformU}); this type of constraint is especially important when reconstructing projection operators.
 When $D=n$, the quantum channel represents a trace-preserving map, which can describe, for example, the evolution of a density matrix $\rho_{jk}$ for a quantum system.
-When $D<n$, this is a trace-decreasing map, which is typically not used in the study of quantum systems but may be very beneficial for exploring numerical algorithms.
-Below, we assume the $D=n$ case for all actual quantum dynamics, while the $D<n$ case is currently used only for testing numerical algorithms.
+When $D<n$, this is a trace-decreasing map, which is typically not used in the study of quantum systems but may be very beneficial for exploring numerical algorithms that reconstruct projection operators.
+When considering a general quantum channel\cite{kraus1983states,gyongyosi2012properties}